-Finally, we provide the implementation of our open_db() function.
-This function should hold no surprises for you.
-Note, however, that we do specify uncommitted reads when we open the database.
-If we did not do this, then our count_records() function would cause our thread to self-deadlock because the cursor could not be opened to support uncommitted reads (that flag on the cursor open would, in fact, be silently ignored by DB).
+Finally, notice that we open the database such that it supports uncommitted reads.
+We do this so that some cursor activity later in this example can read uncommitted data.
+If we did not do this, then our countObjects() method described later in this example would cause our thread to self-deadlock.
+This is because the cursor could not be opened to support uncommitted reads (that flag on the cursor open would, in fact, be silently ignored).